Alfresco/rest-api-bck/README.md

 #### Including newer collections

-For including newer collections you can use a profile:
+For including newer collections you can use a profile.
+The profiles are declared in the pom.xml.

-`-P5.2`
+Currently used profiles are:

+`-P5.2` for version 5.2.x and newer

 A combinations which should work:
 - `mvn clean install`